 General Definition and Scope of Job

-Under the supervision of a Supervisor and as an integral part of the OBAT team, the Young Adult Recovery Coach (RC) will provide community outreach and peer recovery support services to young adult patients with substance use disorders (SUDs) and will assist patients in achieving sustained recovery.
+Under the supervision of a supervisor and as an integral part of the OBAT team, the Recovery Coach (RC) will provide community outreach and peer recovery support services to Manet CHC patients with substance use disorders (SUDs) and will assist patients in achieving sustained recovery.
 The position will facilitate patient access to recovery-oriented SUD treatment, related resources, and community recovery groups.
 The RC will bridge the segmented treatment system into a more holistic care model by providing support across multiple systems and frameworks of care.
 The RC will maintain ongoing patient support regardless of relapse and will serve as a motivator, ally, role model, problem-solver, and advocate for patients.
 The RC should possess a thorough understanding of the steps to successful recovery, be able to provide tailored health messages, and be able to connect patients to community resources and treatment options.
 This position requires good organizational skills and the ability to work both independently and as part of a team.

 Recovery Coach Responsibilities

-• Provide appropriate recovery information, referrals, and linkages to help individual improve recovery and reduce risk behaviors, including but not limited to healthcare support services, social work, financial assistance, child-care, housing, food, financial entitlements, clothing, transportation, food pantries, and appropriate community resources
+• Provide appropriate recovery information, referrals, and linkages to help individual improve recovery and reduce risk behaviors, including but not limited to healthcare support services, social work, financial assistance, child-care, housing, food, financial entitlements, clothing, transportation, food pantries, and appropriate community resources.

-• Provide ongoing support and follow up as necessary to support recovery and healthy life style; support and understand different paths to recovery
+• Provide ongoing support and follow up as necessary to support recovery and healthy lifestyle; support and understand different paths to recovery

 • Help patient navigate the healthcare system and social service system; accompany patients to appointments, community organizations, recovery-oriented events, and meetings as needed